MISFITSTUDIO on Ossington

-Misfit Studio on Ossington is just a few blocks away from Misfit's first studio on Queen.
-This location extends its focus on movement and dance with the addition of barre, Jazz and classic dance classes.
+MISFITSTUDIO has a focus on movement and dance, with the addition of barre, Jazz and classic dance classes.

-Fusion, Misfit's signature class and its most popular, blends dance, yoga and Pilates into one.
-The class ignited Misfit's reputation.
+Fusion, MISFIT's signature class and its most popular, blends dance, yoga and Pilates into one.
+The class ignited the studio's reputation.

 "No one really knew how to describe Fusion, because no one would teach with music," says Joliat.
 "No one would break out of the confines of Ashtanga, and when I did, it really stirred things up."